pazvives/DL-SP22-Project/README.md

 To replicate the results above, the two steps below should be followed.

  1. Backbone Training with SSL (code under /DL-SP22-Project/moco/)
  2. Finetuning for object detection (code under /DL-SP22-Project/demo/)

    ## Backbone Training with SSL

    1. Copy unlabeled dataset to the Project folder

       ```
       cp -rp /scratch/DL22SP/unlabeled_224.sqsh /scratch/$USER/DL-SP22-Project/
       ```

    2. Unzip data

-      Our backbone training expects a folder of images (.PNG) and thus it is required to unzip the given sqsh dataset before starting the training
+      Note our backbone training expects a folder of images (.PNG) and thus it is required to unzip the given sqsh dataset before starting the training

       ```
       cd /scratch/$USER/DL-SP22-Project/
       unsquashfs -d train unlabeled_224.sqsh
       ```

       As a result of this action, there will be a directory /train/unlabeled/ under the Project folder, which contains all the images.

    3. Run SSL Backbone pretraining

       [For reproducibility read this step until the end before executing anything]

       ```
       cd /DL-SP22-Project/moco
       sbatch moco_v2.slurm